-Our Renaissance system has received marketing clearance from the FDA based on 510(k) applications.
+Our Surgical Guidance Systems have received marketing clearance from the FDA based on 510(k) applications.
 See "Item 4.
-Information on the Company - B. Business Overview - Regulatory Requirements of the U.S. Food and Drug Administration."
+Information on the Company - B. Business Overview -Regulatory Requirements of the U.S. Food and Drug Administration."
 We have not been required by the FDA to obtain PMA nor to conduct any clinical trials in support of these applications.
 Modifications to our products, however, may require new regulatory approvals or clearances or require us to recall or cease marketing the modified products until these clearances or approvals are obtained.
 Any modification to one of our 510(k) cleared products that would constitute a major change in its intended use, or any change that could significantly affect the safety or effectiveness of the device would require us to obtain a new 510(k) marketing clearance and may even, in some circumstances, require the submission of a PMA application, if the change raises complex or novel scientific issues or the product has a new intended use.
 The FDA requires every manufacturer to make the determination regarding the need for a new 510(k) submission in the first instance, but the FDA may review any manufacturer's decision.
-The latest 510(k) marketing clearance expands the indication for use of Renaissance to brain surgeries, an application which has not yet been commercially released.
+The latest 510(k) marketing clearance for Renaissance expands the indication for use of Renaissance to brain surgeries.
 We may continue to make additional modifications in the future to Renaissance without seeking additional clearances or approvals if we believe such clearances or approvals are not necessary.
 It is expected that the FDA will introduce stringent new changes to existing policy and practices regarding the assessment of whether a new 510(k) is required for changes or modifications to existing devices.
-For example, in response to industry and healthcare provider concerns regarding the predictability, consistency and rigor of the 510(k) regulatory pathway, the FDA initiated an evaluation of the program, and in January 2011, announced several proposed actions intended to reform the review process governing the clearance of medical devices.
-Most recently, on July 9, 2012 FDASIA was enacted which, among other requirements, obligates the FDA to prepare a report for Congress on the FDA's approach for determining when a new 510(k) will be required for modifications or changes to a previously cleared device.
-The FDA issued a guideline on October 15, 2014 regarding "Distinguishing Medical Device Recalls from Medical Device Enhancements", guiding manufacturers to the circumstances in which they should consider issuing a new 510(k) for a device modification or change.
+Most recently, on July 9, 2012, FDASIA was enacted which, among other requirements, obligates the FDA to prepare a report for Congress on the FDA's approach for determining when a new 510(k) will be required for modifications or changes to a previously cleared device.
+After submitting this report, the FDA is expected to issue revised guidance to assist device manufacturers in making this determination.
+Until then, manufacturers may continue to adhere to the FDA's 1997 guidance on this topic when making a determination as to whether or not a new 510(k) is required for a change or modification to a device, but the practical impact of the FDA's continuing scrutiny of these issues remains unclear.
 If the FDA disagrees with our past or future decisions not to seek a new 510(k) for changes or modifications to existing devices and requires new clearances or approvals, we may be required to recall and stop marketing our products as modified, which could require us to redesign our products, conduct clinical trials to support any modifications, and pay significant regulatory fines or penalties.
 In addition, the FDA may not approve or clear our products for the indications that are necessary or desirable for successful commercialization or could require clinical trials to support any modifications.
 Any delay or failure in obtaining required clearances or approvals would adversely affect our ability to introduce new or enhanced products in a timely manner, which in turn would harm our future growth.
 Any of these actions would harm our operating results.

 Moreover, clearances and approvals are subject to continual review, and the later discovery of previously unknown problems can result in product labeling restrictions or withdrawal of the product from the market.
-The loss of previously received approvals or clearances, or the failure to comply with existing or future regulatory requirements could reduce our sales, profitability and future growth prospects.
+The loss of previously received approvals or clearances, or the failure to comply with existing or future regulatory requirements could reduce our sales and future growth prospects.